the-blue-fountain/ai-deliberation-service/README.md

 # DiscussChat - AI-Facilitated Topic Discussion Platform

 A sophisticated Django-based platform that uses AI to facilitate structured discussions on topics, capturing nuanced perspectives from multiple participants with RAG-enhanced context awareness.

+This README is written, assuming the user is on the Linux OS.

 ## 🎯 Overview